A2rae/Gaydocnerverse-RPG-AU/Mechanics/Combat.md

 > [!WARNING]
 > under construction

-## Party/Team
+## Party
-a team/party consists of 5 [CHARACTERS](../characters)! you can change who is on your team (whenever outside combat? at a specific place?) you will be using this team to deal with combat and exploring the overworld
+a team/party consists of 5 [CHARACTERS](../characters)! you can change who is on your party (whenever outside combat? at a specific place?) you will be using this team to deal with combat and exploring the overworld

 each character is unique in how they contribute to the team so choose whichever team combinations fit you the most!